lutzer/portfolio/site/index.md

 # Hej, my name is Lutz Reiter

 I am a Berlin based creative technologist, coder and creator of curious things.
 I like to create both, the useful and the seemingly useless things.
-I often work digitaly but i also like to get my hands dirty.
+In my works I deal with the intersection of the digital and the physical.
 I enjoy building and designing interactive art, visualisations, non-conventional interfaces, tools and sounds.
 Check out my [recent projects](/projects) to see more of my work.

 <div class="centered-iframe" onClick="onFrameClicked()">
   <iframe id="sketch" src="https://lutzer.github.io/codevember19/day07-shape-fullscreen.html"></iframe>